 * Some Newcastle University Schools provide ILL tokens to their students and staff.
 Schools can order token supplies via a SAP order form, which should be sent to the Finance Officer at the Robinson Library.

 To check your credit status

-Use your Smartcard number and library password to login via the Library Catalogue.
-Click on My Account at the top of the screen and then click on the link to credit information.
+Use your Smartcard number and library password to login via Library Search.
+Click on My Account at the top of the screen and then click on Blocks and Messages.

 To request an ILL item via the web

 There are two templates to choose from when making requests:

 one is for books, book chapters, conferences, conference papers, non UK PhD theses and reports.

 the other is for journal articles and loan of journal parts.